iamVijay23/DSA120_Restart/Day21_CharAndString/1_Introduction.md

 #  Introduction to Character Array and Strings

 In C++, a char array is a data structure that holds a sequence of characters in contiguous memory locations.
-It is commonly used to represent strings, but it can also be used to hold any sequence of characters.
+It is commonly used to represent strings, but it can also be used to hold any sequence of characters. char store 1 byte information means equal to 8 bit

 # Declarations